lifewatch/user-analysis/LW_data_systems/ReadMe.md

 ***

+This folder contains data on the users of LifeWatch data systems:

 ## Marine Species
 The users of Marine Species consist of the people/insitutes that:
 1. are using the WoRMS webservices and/or provide deeplinks to WoRMS,